andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

         *   Child table:  EMPLOYEE
 #######################################################################################

+@### Hertz ###@
+*    1Hz is one cycle per second
+*    Often used to measure CPU 'clock rate' - i.e. operations per second
+*    1 cycle is essential one operation
+     *    Thus Hz gives you the number of operations the CPU can do per second
+*    1kHz is ~1000 cycles per second
+*    1MHz is ~1,000,000 cycles per second
+*    1GHz is ~1,000,000,000 cycles per second

 @### Idempotence ###@
 *    an action that is idempotent should deliver identical results if the action is repeated.
 *    GET, PUT, and DELETE requests should be idempotent.
 POST requests, however, needn't be